 When you think of Uma Thurman's famous exes, Ethan Hawke, who she was married to from 1998 to 2005 probably comes to mind first.
 But Thurman was married to another well-known actor before that.
 She and Gary Oldman split after less than two years, and she later called their relationship "a mistake."

 "We met when I was 18.
 He was 12 years older," she told Vanity Fair in 1996.
 "It was a crazy love affair that ended, as it needed to.
 He was my first love.
 I had no prior experience."

 Lance Bass and Danielle Fishel

-*NSYNC singer Lance Bass and Boy Meets World star Danielle Fishel were the late '90s teen idol power couple that dreams were made of when they dated.
+*NSYNC singer Lance Bass and Boy Meets World star Danielle Fishel were the late '90s teen idol power couple that dreams were made of.
 They even went to Fishel's prom together.
 The two stayed friends after they broke up, Bass came out publicly in 2006.
-This year, he told Fishel on his podcast (as reported by E!
+Last year, he told Fishel on his podcast (as reported by E!
 Online) that he "always knew" that she would accept him for that.

 Chris O'Donnell and Reese Witherspoon

 Chris O'Donnell and Reese Witherspoon sparked rumors of a relationship when they attended an event on each other's arms in 1993.
 A representative for O'Donnell told People at the time that they were "just friends" but that he "really lik[ed] her."

 Anne Heche and Ellen DeGeneres were one of the most visible lesbian couples in Hollywood when they dated from 1997 to 2000.
 In 2020, Heche said in an interview with Mr. Warburton magazine that while she hadn't spoken to DeGeneres "in years" their relationship "was a beautiful part of my life and one that I wear with honor."